silverstripe/silverstripe-framework/docs/en/howto/gridfield-rowaction.md

 manipulating the `GridFieldConfig` instance if required.

 	:::php
-	// option 1: creating a new GirdField with the CustomAction
+	// option 1: creating a new GridField with the CustomAction
 	$config = GridFieldConfig::create();
 	$config->addComponent(new GridFieldCustomAction());